feedthebot.com How to follow the Google webmaster guidelines

 Having each page of your website reachable by at least one static text link is very important if you want search engines like Google to know about that page.

 A Flash homepage might have links to the other pages of your website.
 Even though people looking at that homepage can see text and links and choose to follow them, search engine crawlers may not.
 If you want search engine crawlers to know about each of your pages so it can index them you must have, as they say in this guideline - at least one static text link to each page.
+Even though Google can read Flash and other technologies, they still recommend using good old fashioned static text links.

 To make your pages visible to Google if you have for example a Flash home page would be to have beneath your Flash presentation some text links to your other pages that your Flash page mentions.
 In doing so, you are abiding by this guideline.